yunbinmo/tp/docs/UserGuide.md

 ### <a id="find-insurance"></a>Locating insurances by title : `find -i`

-Finds insurance which titles contain any of the given keywords.
+Finds insurances whose title contain any of the given keywords.

 Format: `find -i KEYWORD [MORE_KEYWORDS]`